ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/infrastructure.rst

 The Ferrocene CI infrastructure relies on the test suites outlined in :external+evaluation-report:doc:`Qualification Method of the Evaluation Report
-<method>` to validate a PR.
+<rustc/method>` to validate a PR.
 These test suites verify that the Ferrocene
 toolchain behaves as intended, and that documentation is properly built and updated.